dylanized/asset-loader/README.md

 asset-loader
 ========

-Express.js view helper for including css or js tags!
-Supports easy syntax, plus bundle aliases for groups of files and cachebusting.
+Express.js view helper for including css or js tags.
+Includes bundle system for managing groups of files.

-This module is focused on simplicity and flexibility for the frontend, and is backend-agnostic - use whatever tools you want to process your asset files and get them into place.
-The intention is to be completely decoupled from the asset preprocessors.
+This module is backend-agnostic - use any tool to preprocess your asset files and get them into place.
+Once they are in place, feed the filenames to the Asset Loader and then use the helpers to render your tags.

 Installation
 ---